Pair Correlations and Photoassociation Dynamics of Two Atoms in an Optical Tweezer

 of the Hamiltonian

 form a complete set for the dynamics.
-Here, $\textbf{r} = (x,y,z)$ is the relative-position co-ordinate, $\varphi_{n_i}(r_i)$ are eigenstates of a 1D harmonic oscillator with frequency $\omega_i$ and mass $\mu = m_{Rb}/2$ with $m_{Rb}$ being the mass of a rubidium atom (Fig.~\ref{fig:exp_visualization}(b) inset).
+Here, $\textbf{r} = (x,y,z)$ is the relative-position coordinate and $\varphi_{n_i}(r_i)$ are eigenstates of a 1D harmonic oscillator with frequency $\omega_i$ and mass $\mu = m_\text{Rb}/2$, with $m_\text{Rb}$ the mass of a rubidium atom (Fig.~\ref{fig:exp_visualization}(b) inset).
 To ensure that $\phi_\textbf{n}(\textbf{r})$ is symmetric under particle exchange, $(-1)^{n_x+n_y+n_z}=1$.
 At zero separation between the atoms, these eigenstates either have a peak ($n_x,n_y,n_z$ all even) or a node (two of $n_x,n_y,n_z$ odd, one even).
-Atom pairs thermally populate these relative-position eigenstates, and since they do not interact with any other particles they remain in them.
-Note that the anti-correlated nodal states remain eigenstates if a zero range atom-atom interaction is included in Eq.~(\ref{eq:Hamiltonian}), so the classification of states into correlated and anti-correlated remains valid for two atoms even in the presence of short-range interactions.
+Atom pairs thermally populate these relative-position eigenstates.
+Although including a finite-range atom-atom interaction modifies the eigenstates, the reflection symmetries of $H_\text{rel}(\textbf{r})$ persist for a spherically-symmetric interaction.
+Therefore, the classification of two-atom states into strongly positive pair correlated (peaked) and anti-correlated (nodal) remains valid even in the presence of realistic interactions.

-The correlations of the two-atom wavefunction strongly determine the photoassociation dynamics~\cite{Reynolds2020}.
-The strength of the photoassociation process depends on the wavefunction at the Condon radius $r_c$~\cite{Heinzen_PA_Rb_1993}.
-For laser-cooled atoms, the thermal de Broglie wavelength $\lambda_\text{dB}$ is large compared to the Condon radius (in our experiments $r_c$ = \SI{4.3}{\nano\metre}), so the wavefunction at the Condon radius is either close to zero for the anti-correlated nodal states or close to a maximum for correlated pairs (i.e. relative-position states with a peak at $\textbf{r} = 0$), as illustrated in the inset of Fig.~\ref{fig:exp_visualization}(b).
-Consequently, atom pairs initially prepared with strong pair correlations exhibit a much faster photoassociation rate compared with atom pairs initially prepared in nodal states.
-Photoassociation for an atom pair therefore requires at least a \emph{two-timescale model} that accounts for the formation of molecules at two different rates.
+The pair-correlations of the two-atom wavefunction strongly determine the photoassociation dynamics~\cite{Koch_2009, Koch_2012}.
+The strength of the photoassociation process depends on the wavefunction at the Condon radius $r_c$, the interatomic distance at which photoassociation light can resonantly transfer atoms to an electronically-excited molecular potential~\cite{Heinzen_PA_Rb_1993}.
+In our experiment, $r_c=$ \SI{4.3}{\nano\metre}~\cite{Bergeman_2006}.
+For laser-cooled atoms, the thermal de Broglie wavelength $\lambda_\text{dB}$ is large compared to $r_c$, so the wavefunction at the Condon radius is either close to zero for anti-correlated nodal states or close to a maximum for strongly positive pair-correlated peaked states (Fig.~\ref{fig:exp_visualization}(b) inset).
+Consequently, atom pairs initially prepared in peaked eigenstates exhibit a much faster photoassociation rate compared to atom pairs initially prepared in nodal states.
+Therefore, photoassociation in the two-atom system requires at least a \emph{two-timescale model} that accounts for the formation of molecules at two different rates.
 Contrast this to the many-atom case, which is described by a one-timescale model~\cite{McKenzie_2002}.